 She opened the refrigerator door wider.
 On the middle shelf sat an exact replica of the tiramisu I had enjoyed so thoroughly in the Cinque Terre, down to the heavy glass bowl.

-She took a bite directly from the bowl.
 “Oh my God.”
 Her eyes fluttered.
 “You were right.
 This may be the best thing I’ve ever had in my mouth.
-Seriously, where did you get it?
-And…” She narrowed her eyes.
-“Wait, when did you sneak it in here?”
+Seriously, where did you get it?”

 * * *

-It was the next morning after a breakfast of three eggs on a bagel to make up for having dessert for dinner the night before.
-I didn’t plan on telling her about my flagrantly escapist trip to the islands.
-It was an open question how I’d pay off that credit card bill, and I didn’t need her to tell me how ridiculous it was.
+It was the next morning after a breakfast of three eggs and a bagel to make up for having dessert for dinner the night before.
+I didn’t plan to mention my flagrantly escapist trip to the island.
+I didn’t need her to tell me how ridiculous it was.

 “Don’t worry about it.
-I would have forgot it myself if Roxana hadn’t fixed me an apricot pie.”
+I’d have forgot it myself if Roxana hadn’t fixed me an apricot pie.”

 Roxana never cooked, so it was quite a gesture.
 “How’d she do?”